DaDevFox/KC_ReskinEngine/Guide.md

 ![Image](https://media.discordapp.net/attachments/294162953337307138/704799796325515315/Sky_Over_View.png "Amazing Models by TPunko")
 *This wonderful blocky scene was made by TPunko from the Kingdoms and Castles Discord in MagicaVoxel*

+### Key Terminology:

+**UI** - User Interface; Visual controls like buttons, panels, displays etc.

+**Unity** - Game Engine that the game uses; it has an editor called the [**Unity Editor**]() that is free and allows users to create games or other types of media (we use it here to create mods using the Unity Tool)

 # Ease of Use

 ## How much code is necessary?

 Normally, a modder would have to write code to create a mod, and upload the files containing the code and its associated assets (models, images, etc. ) to the Steam Workshop.

 This Engine has a special tool you can download called the KCRE [Unity Tool](https://github.com/DaDevFox/KCReskinEngine/tree/master/Unity%20Tool).
-The Unity Tool lets you create your mod using through the Unity Editor, using UI instead of code (buttons, text fields, settings, essentially visual things instead of lines of code), and automatically generates the files you can upload to the Steam Workshop.
+The Unity Tool lets you create your mod through the Unity Editor, using UI instead of code (buttons, text fields, settings, essentially visual things instead of lines of code), and automatically generates the files you can upload to the Steam Workshop.
 Therefore in the absolute minimalist sense, you don't ever need to even open a code editor, much less write code.

 ![Image](https://i.ibb.co/Kmjd9fC/Layers-Explanation.png)

-In the layers diagram, all the red bubbles are code and everything in the Unity layer is done entirely through UI.
+In the diagram above, all the red bubbles are code and everything in the Unity layer is done entirely through UI.
 Since everything in the Unity Layer eventually feeds into a single red bubble called `Mod Files` and that bubble is automatically generated, the rest of the diagram doesn't even need to be considered by someone using the Unity Tool.

 The `Human-Made Code` bubble is, of course, optional but if you do want to write code either in addition to the Unity Tool's generated code or just entirely to make the mod by yourself, I suggest you look through the [API Reference](https://github.com/DaDevFox/KCReskinEngine/blob/master/API_Reference.md) and the [KC Mod Tutorial](https://modtutorial.kingdomsandcastles.com/).